Thundermaker300/RoundReports/README.md

  ## Commands
  ### pausereport
  Permission: rr.pause
  Disables reporting for the duration of the round.
+Automatically unpauses at the start of the next round.

  ### addremark / remark
  Permission: rr.remark